DarshanBasavaraju/SOC-Threat-Intelligence-Triage-Lab/README.md

 SOC Threat Intelligence Enrichment and Triage Simulation using Splunk

-This project simulates a real-world SOC workflow for detecting malicious domains — including phishing, brand impersonation, and credential harvesting — using Splunk.

-Inspired by real-world experience in:
-- Brand impersonation detection
-- Threat intelligence enrichment
-- Incident triage workflows
+This lab simulates a SOC workflow for analyzing proxy logs and matching them against a threat intelligence feed to flag interactions with known malicious domains.

 Lab Workflow: